gneu42/Triple-Decky/README.md

   * The 3 main parts are fitting together using a kind of hinge.
 They should fit together without filing and with a little bit of play.
   * Make sure that the rectangular hole in the filament path Rev C is clean so the trap/brake can fit loosely in.
 There should be 0.5mm clearance.
   * For unknown reason, Super Slicer and Prusa slicer reports 6 open edges on the filament path STL. **DO NOT try to fix it**, otherwise you will have support that are filled up with infill and more than one perimeter thick.
   * Make sure you have "Thin wall" enable, otherwise you won't have supports.
+Set also the speed for thin wall around 50% of the external perimeter speed.

 #### **Cleaning tips:**
   * All support should come off very easily.